Nick Koberstein

 Nick Koberstein — Math Teacher in Residence

-Nick is one of our Math Teachers in Residence for the United States.
-He taught high school mathematics for nine years in North Carolina including Algebra 1 through AP Calculus and AP Statistics.
-Nick creates classroom resources for teachers, leads workshops and webinars, and collaborates with the engineering team to ensure our calculator meets the needs of teachers and students.
+Nick is one Director of US Operations.
+He taught high school mathematics for nine years in North Carolina and presented at local and national conferences.
 In addition to educational technology, Nick's other passions include music, board games, and growing avocado trees!